contains the active ingredients sulfamethoxazole and trimethoprim

 How to take it

-Swallow BACTRIM DS tablets whole (or halve them as necessary) with a glass of water.
+Swallow BACTRIM DS tablets whole (or halve them if necessary) with a glass of water.

 When to take it